Sunday, February 24, 2019

 • Mandating Special Days Of Obligation Is A Sign Of Apostasy:

 -The New Testament nowhere requires the observation of any holy days of obligation.
-In fact, we have been given the liberty of deciding which days that we individually choose to observe to be specifically glorifying God (Romans 14:1-6; Colossians 2:13-17).
-We should always be serving Him.
-On the contrary, mandating the observance of certain "holidays" on other members of the church is legalism (Galatians 4:9-11).
+In fact, we have been given the liberty of deciding for ourselves which days to observe in glory to God (Romans 14:1-6; Colossians 2:13-17).
+However, mandating the observance of certain "holidays" on other members of the church is legalism (Galatians 4:9-11).
+It violates the spirit of liberty that permeates the pages of the New Testament.
+This sort of teaching entangles people into spiritual bondage.

 No comments: